Tourist visa to Thailand

 In very rare cases, you may also be asked to provide a return ticket or proof of sufficient funds (20 000 thb per person or 40 000 thb per family).

-Repeat entries to Thailand within six months
+Re-entry to Thailand within six months

-If you plan to travel around Southeast Asia and visit more than one country in the area or Thailand is your second home, remember that the maximum total days of stay in a 6-month period is 90 days.
+If you plan to travel around Southeast Asia and visit more than one country in the area, or Thailand is your second home, remember that the maximum total days of stay in a 6-month period is 90 days.

 Exceeding the maximum length of stay

 Whatever the reason, if you happen to leave Thailand for longer than the 60-day visa-free limit, expect to be fined.
-You will pay 500 thb for each extra day, but the minimum 1 000 thb and the maximum 20 000 thb.
+You will pay 500 thb for each extra day, but the minimum 1 000 thb and maximum 20 000 thb.

 In case of a gross violation of the length of stay in Thailand, you will face a court and expulsion from the country with a ban on entry for 10 years.